ceramicbull/Project_3_Repo/README.md

 The webpage layout and styling can be reviewed in the [index.html](https://github.com/ceramicbull/Project_3_Repo/blob/main/templates/index.html) file.
 The styling was augmented with the React JavaScript library.

 ## Interactive Maps & Plots
-Two [Leaflet chloropleth maps](https://github.com/ceramicbull/Project_3_Repo/blob/main/static/js/plots.js) were created along with two [Plotly graphs](https://github.com/ceramicbull/Project_3_Repo/blob/main/static/js/plots.js) to visualize the data set.
+Two [Leaflet choropleth maps](https://github.com/ceramicbull/Project_3_Repo/blob/main/static/js/plots.js) were created along with two [Plotly graphs](https://github.com/ceramicbull/Project_3_Repo/blob/main/static/js/plots.js) to visualize the data set.

 ## Conclusion
 This project required a comprehensive skillset of data analytics and web development to create an interactive webpage that allows any user to quickly and easily analyze data.
 Main takeaways from the interactive data show: